-Wadud Ahmad was nominated by Governor Wolf to serve as a Commissioner on May 11, 2020.
-Mr. Ahmad's nomination is currently pending before the Pennsylvania Senate.
-Once confirmed by the Senate, Mr. Ahmad would assume the role of a Commissioner.
+Wadud Ahmad was nominated by Governor Wolf to serve as a Commissioner on May 11, 2020 and confirmed by the Pennsylvania Senate on September 23, 2020.
 Mr. Ahmad is a founding partner in Ahmad Zaffarese LLC.
 Prior to forming Ahmad Zaffarese, Mr. Ahmad served as an Assistant District Attorney in Philadelphia and was a board member on the Pennsylvania Intergovernmental Cooperation Authority and the Pennsylvania Tobacco Settlement Investment Board.
 Mr. Ahmad currently also serves as the Vice Chairman of the Delaware River Joint Toll Bridge Commission.